verfasor/wr8/README.md

 ## Warranty

 wr8 comes with no warranty whatsoever.
-I'm not a full-time developer and am not well versed in React.
-I've shown you what you can do with wr8.
-Take it up a notch if you like.

 ## Donations